emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    the common value (i0) of the anodic and cathodic partial currents when the reaction is at equilibrium IUPAC Reference: https://goldbook.iupac.org/terms/view/E02238
+Comment:
+   For an electrode at equilibrium at which only one reaction is significant i = 0.
+When more than one reaction is significant at a given electrode, subscripts to i0 may be used to distinguish exchange currents. i is not usually zero when only one of these reactions is at equilibrium.

 .. raw:: html